-In this week’s Tax Angle, I’ve got a client scenario for you to chew over.
-Last week, I looked at the residence nil rate band (RNRB), which as of this tax year is worth £175,000 for an individual.
-This week, let’s look at how you might advise a client whose estate is above the £2 million RNRB taper threshold.
+In this article, I’ve got a client scenario for you to chew over.
+Let’s look at how you might advise a client whose estate is above the £2 million RNRB taper threshold.

 Julie is 81.
 She is widowed, with two children and four grandchildren.
 Her estate is worth a total of £2.8 million.
 Julie’s estate loses £1 of RNRB for every £2 by which it exceeds the taper threshold.
 If she were below the taper threshold, her total RNRB would be £350,000 (her own £175,000 allowance plus her late husband’s allowance which passed to her when he died).
 But as things stand, there would be no RNRB at all available to Julie’s estate.

 Julie meets with her adviser to look at her estate planning options.
 As part of the discussion, they consider gifting as a way to reduce the value of the estate below the £2 million threshold.
 However, Julie is uncomfortable with the idea of giving away large sums, even though cash flow modelling suggests she can easily afford to and is highly unlikely to need all her assets during her lifetime.

 Julie’s reluctance to gift assets she could easily afford to is quite common.
 In December 2019, a survey commissioned by Octopus found that 89% of advisers surveyed said their clients have become more mindful, compared to five years ago, of potentially needing access to their money in later life.
 We hear the same thing anecdotally from many of the advisers we work with.